p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 ## Aim

-The report will contain an analysis of simulations built that calculate the cost to control the network with variations in the number and type of mining algorithm.
-These simulations will pave the way for secondary study which would encompass adjusting difficulty dynamically.

-The  report will discuss various methods of using multiple PoW algorithms which changes the cost to attack in a variety of ways depending on the configuration
+The aim of this report is to provide an analysis of simulations built that calculate the cost to control the network with variations in the number and type of mining algorithm.
+The  report will discuss various methods of using multiple PoW algorithms which changes the cost to attack in a variety of ways depending on the configuration.

 ## Introduction

 ### Question

-What is the cost to control the network?
+**What is the cost to control the network?**

-- Need to simulate to see if its more stable if its more active
-- parametrised sim of this approach.
-I suspect that it can be tuned to be far better than that data shows
-- How it is affected by selfish mining- I suspect it will be fine but the sim should be able to show the effect of that
-- Query: You You actually want consensus to be achieved only when every algo has a block, So perhaps 2 * num algos?
-Hypothesis: I think that if you get the difficulty adjustment right you don't need that.
-However we are speculating, a sim would answer a lot of these questions

 #### Definition of Control

-Blocks for an attack?
-Reason for choosing a specific number of blocks?
 When we use the word 'control' what is actual meant is the chance of mining $n$ number of blocks in a row to a certain threshold.
 What is the threshold?
 In answering the question, what is $n$, when considering reorgs, they go passed the coinbase transaction, that is a good limit.